phueb/BabyBERTa/README.md

 5. only 1 word per utterance is masked, and masked locations are never replaced by the original or a random word
 6. no learning rate schedule: constant vs. linear warmup + decay
 7. smaller batch size: 16 vs. 256
-8. only 1 complete pass through training data: 1 epoch vs. ~30 epochs
+8. only 1 complete pass through training data: 1 epoch vs. ~40 epochs
 9. training examples are ordered by the age of the child to whom the utterance is directed to
+10. examples consist of 1 utterance, as opposed to a pair of segments containing multiple sentences

 Contrary to the original BERT implementation, no next-sentence prediction objective is used during training, as was done in the original implementation.